doucoureb/berea-college-csc-226.github.io/index.md

     - Questions on readings?
     - Quiz on [Chapter 2: Simple Python Data](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=70796)
     - Discussion/Questions on PyCharm, Python, and Git/Github
-    - Finish working on [T00: Exploring PyCharm](https://docs.google.com/document/d/1cXdActfgB6wWmyJozWNgM_-ZfSDTWQw4fFVXYRufQlI/edit?usp=sharing) with a partner.
+    - Continue working on [T00: Exploring PyCharm](https://docs.google.com/document/d/1cXdActfgB6wWmyJozWNgM_-ZfSDTWQw4fFVXYRufQlI/edit?usp=sharing) with a partner.
 Both of you will submit a repo link to Moodle.
     - Address any remaining trouble with [A00: Getting Started](https://docs.google.com/document/d/13bjnuAz75sbNLxt7T8mCrbus-iWpWOmd1KNC3WyQeMw/edit?usp=sharing)
   - **After class**:
     - Read the [Chapter 3: Debugging Interlude 1](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=70800) and the [Debugging Appendix](https://runestone.academy/runestone/books/published/thinkcspy/Appendices/errorsAndDebug.html) in preparation for a reading quiz next time.
 Be sure you are logged in to the book when reading, and do all activities to get credit!